 When you look at a seasoned marathoner, he or she usually has the appearance of intense physical fitness.
-According to a recent study published in a British medical journey, however, the amount of training required to run a marathon may actually be detrimental to your health.
+But according to a study published in a British medical journal, the amount of training required to run a marathon may actually be detrimental to your health.

 The findings were interesting, if slightly worrisome: researchers discovered that high intensity exercise sessions lasting over an hour could overload the heart, ultimately causing scar tissue and long-term problems.